meltano/meltano/docs/src/README.md

 ---
 home: true
 heroImage: /meltano-logo.svg
-metaTitle: "Meltano: ELT for the DevOps era"
+metaTitle: "Meltano: ELT for the DataOps era"
 description: Open source, self-hosted, CLI-first, debuggable, and extensible.
 Embraces Singer and its library of connectors, and leverages dbt for transformation.
 installation:
   primaryAction: